Stockholder Engagement

 Board Independence & Oversight

-• robust director refreshment and succession planning process (5 new independent directors added in past 3 years)
+• Robust director refreshment and succession planning process (5 new independent directors added in the last 5 years)

-• annual, robust Board and committee self-evaluation process, including periodic individual director assessments
+• Annual, robust Board and committee self-evaluation process

 Stockholder Rights